-When purchasing a boat in Colorado, it’s important that there’s a Colorado boat bill of sale.
+A Colorado boat bill of sale facilitates purchasing a boat in the state.
 This protects the parties and documents the transfer of ownership of the watercraft.
-This Colorado bill of sale for boats is between two or more parties.
+This document is between two or more parties.

-Once you have this boat bill of sale, you must use it to register your boat with the state.
-You can use the bill of sale in place of registration temporarily as long as you get registration within 30 days.
+Once you have this bill of sale, you must use it to register your boat with the state.
+However, you can temporarily use the document in place of registration if you get registration within 30 days.

 Colorado Boat Bill of Sale Requirements

-Colorado Parks and Wildlife (CPW) provides a bill of sale on its website that can be used for vessels, or you can draft your own boat bill of sale.
+Colorado Parks and Wildlife (CPW) provides a form on its website that can be used for vessels, or you can draft your boat bill of sale.
 Regardless of what you choose, the document must contain the following:

-- The names, contact information, and signatures and the buyer and seller
+- The names, contact information, and signatures of the buyer and seller

 - The hull identification number or HIN